go-i2p/go-sam-go/datagram3/DOC.md

 ```go
 func (s *SAM) NewDatagram3Session(id string, keys i2pkeys.I2PKeys, options []string) (*Datagram3Session, error)
 ```
-NewDatagram3Session creates a new repliable but UNAUTHENTICATED datagram3 session.
+NewDatagram3Session creates a new repliable but hash-based datagram3 session.
 This method establishes a new DATAGRAM3 session for UDP-like messaging over I2P with hash-based source identification.
 Session creation can take 2-5 minutes due to I2P tunnel establishment, so generous timeouts are recommended.

-⚠️ SECURITY WARNING: DATAGRAM3 sources are NOT authenticated and can be spoofed!
-⚠️ Applications requiring source authentication should use DATAGRAM2 instead.

-DATAGRAM3 provides repliable datagrams with minimal overhead by using hash-based source identification instead of full authenticated destinations.
+DATAGRAM3 provides repliable datagrams with minimal overhead by using hash-based source identification instead of full with full destinations destinations.
 Received datagrams contain a 32-byte hash that must be resolved via NAMING LOOKUP to reply.
 The session maintains a cache to avoid repeated lookups.

 Key differences from DATAGRAM and DATAGRAM2:

     - Repliable: Can reply to sender (like DATAGRAM/DATAGRAM2)
-    - Unauthenticated: Source is NOT verified (unlike DATAGRAM/DATAGRAM2)
+    - Unwith full destinations: Source uses hash-based identification (unlike DATAGRAM/DATAGRAM2)
     - Hash-based: Source is 32-byte hash, NOT full destination
-    - Lower overhead: No signature verification required
+    - Lower overhead: Hash-based identification required
     - Reply requires NAMING LOOKUP: Hash must be resolved to full destination

 Example usage: